gilt/tech-blog/_posts/2017-01-03-instant-voucher-serverless.md

 ### Blue/Green Stacks

-So we have immutable Lambda functions, but we still want to make our Step Functions immutable.
-We decided to create a new Step Function (SF) resource every time we release it, meanwhile the old SF resource remains unchanged.
-Since AWS does not currently provide a versioning feature for Step Function, we included semantic versioning in the SF name e.g. `order-processing-v0.0.6`.
+So we have immutable Lambda functions, but we still want to make our Step Functions (SF) immutable.
+We decided to create a new SF resource every time we release it, meanwhile the old SF resource remains unchanged.
+Since AWS does not currently provide a versioning feature for Step Functions, we included semantic versioning in the SF name e.g. `order-processing-v0.0.6`.
 With both new and old versions (including historical SFs) we are able to apply a blue/green deployment and rollback procedure.

 To route orders to either blue/green stack, we make the **order-notification-dispatcher** Lambda the de facto router by providing blue/green versions of SF as its [environment variables](https://docs.aws.amazon.com/lambda/latest/dg/env_variables.html).
 Here is the Node.js code to read the stack environment variables:
 ```javascript